 The Center for Women and Gender Equity is located at 214 Lawrence Center.
-For more information, visit www.wcupa.edu/womenscenter or call 610-436-2122.
+For more information, visit the Center for Women and Gender Equity website or call 610-436-2122.

 Institute for Women

 The Institute for Women was initially designed to serve as the parent organization to represent the interests of women on campus.
 The institute is an independent body headed by a director and board of directors.
 Along with the Commission on the Status of Women, Women's Center, and Women's Studies Program, the Institute for Women engages in campus activities for the benefit of women students, faculty, and staff.